 Temperament and Personality

 Australorps tend to be tame and mild.
-They are less noisy than other breeds, are suitable for urban environments.
+They are less noisy than other breeds, are suitable for urban environments, but are rather large and require adequate space.

 Australorp Eye Color